AlexisMaizel/Virtual_Lateral_Roots/README.txt

 This algo applies a membrane segmentation inspired by the idea of Kawase et al (2015):
 A direction-selective local-thresholding method, DSLT, in combination with a dye-based method for automated three-dimensional segmentation of cells and airspaces in developing leaves.
+Additionally, a cell shape extractor is included that enables the detection and generation of cell shapes based on the segmented membrane information.

 mainNormalizedStatic
 **********************